mswartz2/seniorDesign/schedule.md

 Week 12: Possibly add encryption to database

-Week 13: Testing and Debugging
+Week 13: Testing and Debugging, Edge Case Testing, ask for other people's feedback on the website

-Week 14: Testing and Debugging
+Week 14: Testing and Debugging, Edge Case Testing

 Week 15: Practice Presentation